The America You Find When You Actually Go Places: Uncovering American

 But that’s not the America I’ve seen.

-I’ve traveled this country more times than I can count — long stretches behind the wheel, flights to places where the rental car guy calls you “hon,” road trips with friends that turned into overnight confessions, and family travels where my kids spent half the time glued to the window and the other half asking if we were almost there.
+I’ve traveled this country more times than I can count.
+Long stretches behind the wheel.
+Flights to places where the rental car guy calls you “hon.”
+Road trips with friends that turned into overnight confessions.
+Family travels where my kids spent half the time glued to the window and the other half asking if we were almost there.

 And the same thing hits me every time: You don’t know America until you stand in it.